KCErb/lucky-hasura-docker/GUIDE.md

 You should expect to see your image get built and stored in your project's GitLab docker registry under two tags, one with the commit ref and another with the branch name.
 This will make it easy in the future to jump to any older image you had before as well as whatever the 'latest' image was to be built on a given branch.

 If all went well, after a minute or two you can go to `api.foobar.business/version` and see the version JSON served.
 Or post GraphQL queries to `https://api.foobar.business/v1/graphql` (first you'll need a token by signing in `https://api.foobar.business/api/sign_ins`).
 If so then congratulations we're up and running!!

+**Troubleshooting** - If you get `Invalid memory access` at the `crystal build` step of the `build` stage you are bumping into a hard-to-reproduce issue that has cropped up variously across the crystal ecosystem.
+Just try triggering a new build and invalidating the Docker cache.
+Also please open an issue so that I can track the frequency of this issue.

 If not, you can check the status of your swarm from the production server.
 There are a lot of swarm commands and they are different than non-swarm commands so you might want to reference a [cheatsheet](https://www.google.com/search?q=docker+swarm+cheat+sheet).
 If you are getting any errors at all that could mean that these instructions don't match the versions you are using, or that you missed one of the steps described above.
 Be sure you are working from a tagged commit of this repo and feel free to open an issue to chat.
 Even (especially?) if it's a problem you were able to solve.
 I want a project created from this toolset to get up and running automatically on the first deploy!